leanix/integration-hub-connector-register-action/README.md

-# LeanIX Integration Hub Connector Resgiser Action
+# LeanIX Integration Hub Connector Register Action

 This action provides a standard way of registration a connector into the Integration-HUB of all regions.